-We are absolutely addicted to sensory activities around here.
-They are one of our favorite ways to play.
-I created this incredibly simple pet sensory activity for my son and it was smash hit.
-A little dirt and a little bubbles makes for one happy kid!
+We are absolutely addicted to sensory activities around here, they’re one of our favorite ways to play.
+I created this incredibly simple pet sensory bin activity for my son and it was smash hit.
+A little dirt and some bubbles makes for one happy kid!

 Sensory play is a wonderful way for kids to explore and learn about the world around them.
 It’s the perfect way to invite them to learn using their senses, engage in imaginary play, and even learn some life skills along the way.